selim-karaduman/trec-covid-IR/README.md

 | **NDCG**      | 0.7824        | 0.7462        | 0.7004        | 0.7587        | 0.7855        |

-* The results are obtained for k==-1; which means: for each query program returns all documents sorted by their score. *Unlike* trec_coivd requirement ok k==1000.
+* The results are obtained for k==-1; which means: for each query program returns all documents sorted by their score. *Unlike* trec_covid requirement ok k==1000.